RomanDanilyuk/Salesforce_Lightning/README.md

 # SFDX  App
-This App can read data from .csv file,parse into two related object and insert to force.com platform.
+This App can read data from .csv file,parse into two related objects and insert to force.com platform.